-In today's film, we saw how modern slavery affects a whole family.
-Sometimes parents, grandparents, foster carers and teachers can be unaware that county lines gangs are targeting children in their midst.
-For this reason, we have developed a range of county lines seminars for different groups.
+In film 2, we saw how modern slavery affects a whole family.
+Sometimes parents, grandparents, foster carers and teachers can be unaware that county lines' gangs are targeting children in their midst.
+For this reason, we have developed a range of county lines' seminars for different groups. https://theclewerinitiative.org/training-andevents/breaking-county-lines As human beings, we tend to form cliques and love to be in the "in crowd."

-https://theclewerinitiative.org/training-and-events/breaking-county-lines

-As human beings, we tend to form cliques and love to be in the "in crowd."
 We often don't look across what can be quite a wide chasm.
 Sadly, human beings have always had the capacity to penetrate and exploit these gaps.
 If we are to tackle modern slavery in our communities, we must build bridges across these gaps and prevent them getting wider.
+Community resilience can sound slightly jargony.
+In essence, it means creating communities that are aware and feel safe and include all their members.